 Rebecca: French course instructor

-...forward.
+...or one test, but rather that it sticks with you to build a solid foundation of knowledge and confidence that you can carry forward.
 My favorite subjects to tutor include English, SAT test preparation, math, and psychology.
 My approach to tutoring is to meet the student where they're at and go from there.
-I find that this way we can build a productive tutoring relationship where I can help individualize learning to each person's particular learning style.
-Outside of academic interests, I enjoy cooking, being with friends and family, traveling the world, and looking as ridiculous as possible...
+I find that this way we can build a productive tutoring relationship where I can help individualize learning to each person's particular...

 Education & Certification